-17 California Department of Forestry and Fire Protection (CAL FIRE).
-2022.
-Fresno County State Responsibility Area Fire Hazard Severity Zones.
-Website: https://osfm.fire.ca.gov/fire-hazard-severity-zones-maps-2022/ (accessed July 18, 2023).
+18 California Department of Forestry and Fire Protection (CAL FIRE).
+2024.
+Fire Hazard Severity Zone Viewer.
+Website: https://osfm.fire.ca.gov/what-we-do/community-wildfire-preparedness-and-mitigation/fire-hazard-severity-zones/fire-hazard-severity-zones-maps / (accessed December 10, 2024).

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. HYDROLOGY AND WATER Q UALITY - Wo uld the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? Х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
-X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces, in a manner which would: i) Result in a substantial erosion or siltation on- or off-site; Х ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site: Х iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or Х iv) impede or redirect flood flows? Х a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?
+X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces, in a manner which would: i) Result in a substantial erosion or siltation on- or off-site; Х ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site: Х iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or X iv) impede or redirect flood flows? Х a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?